-Rates are higher in West Dunbartonshire than NHSGGC or Scotland Mental Health Disorders are the 5th highest burden of disease.
+Rates are higher in West Dunbartonshire than NHSGGC or Scotland on average there are

-23.2% of the population are prescribed
+Mental Health Disorders are the 5th highest burden of disease.

-prescribed drugs for anxiety, depression or psychosis
+23.2% of the population are prescribed drugs for anxiety, depression or psychosis are much more likely to be female than male.